16TH INTERNATIONAL RESEARCH SCHOOL

 To achieve this objective, the following tasks were set:

-1. Extraction of total DNA from biological samples and amplification of selected loci.
+1. Extraction of total DNA from biological samples and amplification of the selected loci.

 2. Determination of the allelic composition of the studied loci.